IngeborgArdoe/training/foundation_english/exercise-08.md

   ModifiedByUserID uniqueidentifier,

+  CompanyID uniqueidentifier,

-  CompanyID uniqueidentifier
+  ContactID uniqueidentifier

   )

 2. Add Document.File Data as a search field on Company.

    *Guidance: This allows the user to search for text found in documents associated with the Company.
-Open Object Class «Company», and add Document.File Data as property under «Search».*
+Open Object Class «Company», and add Document.File Data as Search Property under «Search».*

    NB: In order to get "full text" search operators, you need to open Object Class Property «Document.File Data» and check «Full Text and Like operators» under «Data Filtering».

 3. RUN A "DEPLOY TO ALL".
 The reason is that you will soon set up a "file preview" which utilizes calls against the server.
 Naturally, the server needs to know about the new object class for this to work.
 4. Make a new Task "Paste new Document from File".
 This should take Company and File(s) as input, and create Document(s).
-   *Guidance: You will need 3 data sources; Company (name="Company (input)", cardinality="one"), General File (name="General files (input), cardinality="unbound") and Document (name="Documents (to be created)", cardinality=unbound).
+   *Guidance: You will need 3 data sources; Company (name="Company (input)", cardinality="one", private=no), General File (name="General files (input), cardinality="unbound", private=no) and Document (name="Documents (to be created)", cardinality=unbound, private=yes).
 The task is logically very simple.
-All you need is a Scope and aCreate Objects effect.
+All you need is a Scope and a Create Objects effect.
 If you need inspiration, you can look at the equivalent task «Paste new Mail from file».
 Remember to define the security of the task after creation.*

    *Tip: The file-input comes with cardinality "unbounded".
 For each file, a document has to be made.
 Here you can either make use of an Enumerator which loops through the General File data source OR (even simpler) you can define a Create Object on data source Document which is bound to the General File data source at the top level.
 The latter option will create a document per instance in the "General Files (input)" data source!*
   ![oppg8fig1.JPG](media/oppg8fig1.JPG)